Collaboratively design and create shelters that meet cost, location and purpose specifications.

 - Understand the basics of construction and design

-- Practice budgeting and mathematical problem-solving exercises to solve critical challenges
+- Practice budgeting and math problem-solving exercises to solve critical challenges

 - Use of various construction materials to build shelters

 - Communicate and discuss various observations and make conclusions